mikejdegroot/wdi-london-project-1/README.md

 To run the code,

-* visit the project 1 github repository.
+* visit the project 0 github repository.
 * Hit 'clone or download'.
-* Using your terminal, run the Yarn install command to install the dependencies needed.
+* Using your terminal, run the Yarn command to install the dependencies needed.
 * Run Gulp to compile the Source Code.
 * Note- You will need to have 'gulp -cli' installed globally.

 ### The app

-Banger alert is a song suggestion app for 'Youtube DJs'.
-The user puts in a song, and the app will return a suggested song to play next, not only based on a related artist but also on the input's 'danceability'.
-The 'danceability' rating is a number between 0 and 1 which Spotify assigns to each track based on consistency of rhythm and strength of beat.
-This information is extracted from the Spotify API and then compared to the user's input.
+A song suggestion app for ‘YouTube DJs’.
+Once the user inputs a song the app will return a suggestion which is not only from a related artist but also rhythmically matched to the input.
+The app can then stack the songs in video players via the YouTube API, allowing users to create video playlists.
+Built with Node.js and Express, I wanted to create something that went beyond the requirements of the brief and was both fun and genuinely useful.
+The most challenging part of the project was imple- menting heavy usage of the Spotify API and Youtube APIs, but I wanted to challenge myself to implement an an external appli- cation with functionality which really added to the experience.

-The app also allows users to save their 'sets' and share them with other users.
-Through the use of the Youtube API, users can also line up youtube videos based on the suggested tracks and quickly build up a video playlist.

-To use the app, type a song into the input field near the middle of the screen and click either of the three buttons.
-'Add to set' Pushes the text in the input to the 'Set list' which can be found on the left of the screen- this is also editable via the delete buttons.
+To use the app, type the name of a song into the input field and click any one of the three buttons.
+'Add to set' Pushes the text in the input box to the 'Set list' which can be found on the left of the screen.
 'Suggest a banger' will contact the Spotify API and return a suggestion of what song to play next.
-'Play' will contact the Youtube API an d return a video of the song in the input field, if the video exists.
+'Play' will contact the Youtube API and return a video of the song.

 ### Technologies Used